-Case study by APG
+Case study by Adveq

 Adveq talks about the importance of a solid ESG framework that enables oversight of management of ESG issues and triggers corrective actions where necessary.
 The necessary oversight of both investment managers and of the real asset are discussed.